1966 Pacific typhoon season: Typhoon Elsie (Pitang)

-Severe Tropical Storm Helen (Ruping)

-On September 16, a low-pressure area formed east of the Philippines.
-It organized into a tropical depression by September 17.
-Helen tracked steadily west-northwest after formation, intensifying to a tropical storm by September 18.
-It maintained this strength while paralleling Luzon, Philippines, remaining >400 km (250 miles) offshore.
-Helen reached peak winds of 60 knots (110 km/h) and a central pressure of 977 hPa on September 23 south of Japan's Okinawa Islands.
-This peak coincided with its closest approach to land, though it never made landfall.
-Accelerating northeastward, Helen weakened and transitioned to an extratropical cyclone on September 25.
-It dissipated on September 28.

-Helen's entire path remained over open water, avoided populated landmasses and caused no documented damage.

-Typhoon June

-On September 18, JMA and CMA began to track a low-pressure area southeast of Japan.
-It initially drifted westward as a tropical disturbance.
-The system organized into a tropical depression by September 22 and intensified to a tropical storm within 12 hours.
-By September 26, it strengthened into a typhoon.
-June reached its minimum central pressure of 976 hPa on September 26.
-It then curved sharply northeastward, accelerating to 32.1 km/h (20 mph).
-The typhoon weakened and transitioned to an extratropical cyclone by September 29 over the open ocean, dissipating shortly after.

-June's entire path remained over water, avoiding land impacts and resulting in no documented damage.

 Typhoon Ida

 On September 21, an area of disturbed weather was noted on TIROS imagery over the open Pacific well to the east of the Mariana Islands.
 Following investigation by reconnaissance aircraft, the system was classified as a tropical depression the following day while situated some 1200 mi southwest of Tokyo, Japan.
 Rapid intensification soon took place as the system accelerated to the northwest.
 By September 23, Ida attained typhoon intensity while recon reported the formation of a 30 to 35 mi elliptical eye.
 Turning northward, the system reached its peak intensity early on September 24 as a Category 3–equivalent typhoon with 185 km/h winds.
 Aircraft investigating the storm at this time reported a minimum pressure of 961 mbar (hPa; 961 mbar); however, the JMA lists the system's minimum pressure as 960 mbar.
 The typhoon subsequently made landfall near Omaezaki, Shizuoka around 15:00 UTC at this strength.
 A testament Ida's intensity, winds atop Mount Fuji gusted to 324 km/h during the storm's passage.
 Once onshore, rapid structural degradation and overall weakening ensued.
 Less than 12 hours after striking Japan, Ida emerged over the Pacific Ocean near the Tōhoku region as a 95 km/h, ill-defined tropical storm.
 Transition into an extratropical cyclone took place shortly thereafter, with the system ultimately dissipating several hundred kilometers east of Japan on September 26.